jholl016/DistributionPointPriority/README.md

-# DP Content Distribution Priority Manager
+# Distribution Point Priority Manager
 An app for altering ConfigMgr Distribution Point content distribution priority values by dragging and dropping on a list to reorder the servers.